Chicago Songs : Cover Songs & Music Videos Category

 I’ve been playing this song since I learned to play a G minor chord, and thanks to my brother for buying me a Chicago music book!
 It’s definitely come in handy…

 Anyway, this is definitely one of those “check it off the list” songs for me, because I’ve always wanted to pay homage to this tune.
-I hope you enjoy!
+I hope you enjoy this Chicago cover song!

 They may not be in the Rock and Roll Hall of Fame, but the songwriters of Chicago have continually proven their talent not only in composing songs, but in recording them as well –they are great, energetic musicians.
 The band was originally named the Big Thing and they exclusively played cover songs.
 Eventually, they progressed in their songwriting and started playing and recording new music of their own.
 The new rock music that they brought to the radio – hits like “Does Anybody Really Know What Time It Is?” and “Saturday in the Park” – included an unusual array of instruments, rather than simply being based on electric or acoustic guitar music.
 Later, when new songwriter Peter Cetera joined the band, they found success with the sound of their new music, including songs such as “If You Leave Me Now.”
 There have already been Laptop Sessions dedicated to this music, and the Chicago YouTube videos have been well-received.